Dutching Software & Tools – The Complete Guide

 BetBurger covers 200+ bookmakers and all major exchanges.
 Their "Dutch" view groups outcomes across bookmakers and calculates the optimal stakes for you.
 They offer separate filters for pre-match and in-play, which is useful for tennis and football dutchers.

-Cons: Requires a paid subscription; web-only means slower refresh rates than desktop software.
+• Web-only interface means slightly slower refresh rates than desktop alternatives

 Oddschecker (and OddsPortal)